Family Law

 Twelve states use this approach, including Minnesota (for higher-income cases under state rules), Mississippi, Missouri, Nevada, North Dakota, South Dakota, Texas, and Wisconsin, among others.
 Texas is the most commonly cited example because its percentages are set by statute.

 Texas example: Under Tex.
 Fam.
-Code § 154.125, guideline percentages apply to the obligor's net monthly resources: 20% for one child, 25% for two, 30% for three, 35% for four, and 40% for five or more children (slightly different caps may apply when the obligor has children in multiple households).
+Code § 154.125, guideline percentages apply to the obligor's net monthly resources up to the statutory cap on resources ($11,700 per month effective September 2025, replacing the prior lower cap): 20% for one child, 25% for two, 30% for three, 35% for four, and 40% for five or more children (slightly different treatment may apply when the obligor has children in multiple households).
 If net monthly resources are $5,000 and the obligor has two children in the case, the guideline amount is $5,000 × 25% = $1,250 per month before medical support, dental insurance, or other court-ordered additions.
 Texas courts apply the guidelines unless a party rebuts the presumption with evidence that the guideline amount is unjust or inappropriate.

 California: Hybrid Formula